conjurinc/apidocs/api.md

     + search: mongo (string, optional) - Query for search, query-escaped
     + limit: 100 (number, optional) - Limit the number of records returned
     + offset: 0 (number, optional) - Set the starting record index to return
-    + acting_as: demo%3Agroup%3Aops (string, optional) - Fully-qualified Conjur ID of a role to act as, query-escaped
+    + acting_as (string, optional) - Fully-qualified Conjur ID of a role to act as, query-escaped

 + Request (application/json)
     + Headers